Another Word For ACQUIRING_NEW_SKILLS

 Noun : (countable) A piece of porous material used for washing (originally made from the invertebrates, now often made of plastic).

-Noun : (uncountable) A porous material such as sponges consist of.
+Noun : (uncountable) The porous material that synthetic washing sponges are made of.

 quick study